 How Much Vitamin B12 is Recommended in Pregnancy?

-The dietary requirement of this nutrient can increase manifold during pregnancy as the growing unborn baby may require it for it optimal development.
-The likely question a pregnant woman may ask is can I take Vitamin B12 while pregnant or how much b12 is safe during pregnancy?
-Doctors generally recommend a supply of 3.5 ugs per day when pregnant to prevent a deficiency.
+The dietary requirement of this nutrient can increase manifold during pregnancy as the growing unborn baby may require it for its optimal development.
+Doctors generally recommend a supply of 3.5 ugs per day when pregnant to prevent deficiency of Vitamin B12.
 Therefore, a pregnant woman may need a dosage of 250 to 500 ug per day to meet her daily requirement.
 It is sensible to keep the dosage level on a slightly higher side to cater for the rate of absorption by the human body.

 Vitamin B12 Supplements During Pregnancy

-Many women may want to know if is it ok to take vitamin b12 while pregnant?
-The answer is it may be necessary to take supplements during pregnancy if a deficiency is assumed to avoid any probable harm to the mother and the growing foetus.
-But avoiding extremes and maintaining a balance is important during pregnancy.
-Therefore before taking any supplements, it is wise to consult a doctor who can ascertain the right dosage for you.
-Your doctor may suggest injections or nasal gels for treatment of b12 deficiency in pregnancy.
+It may be necessary to take supplements during pregnancy if a deficiency is assumed, to avoid any probable harm to the mother and the growing foetus.
+But the supplements should be taken in moderation.
+Therefore before taking any supplements, it is wise to consult a doctor who can suggest the right dosage for you.
+Your doctor may suggest injections or nasal gels for Vitamin B12 deficiency in pregnancy.

 Most pregnant women may get their required supply from a nutritious diet and their prenatal vitamins.
 However, pregnant women following restrictive diets like vegan or vegetarians may need supplements.
-Also, if a deficiency already exists vitamin b12 injections during pregnancy may be suggested by a doctor.
+Also, if a deficiency already exists, the doctor may suggest Vitamin B12 injections during pregnancy.

 Benefits of Vitamin B12 During Pregnancy

-- It may help in food absorption, digestion and proper metabolism thereby preventing gastric troubles during pregnancy.
+- It helps in the absorption and digestion of food, and proper metabolism thereby preventing gastric troubles during pregnancy.

-- It may promote healthy nerve, spine and brain development in the growing foetus.
+- It promotes healthy nerve, spine and brain development in the growing foetus.

-- It may help in the blood formation which can prevent the risk of anaemia in pregnant women.
+- It can prevent the risk of anaemia in pregnant women.